 - In vitro fertilization (IVF). - Zygote intrafallopian transfer (ZIFT). - Gamete intrafallopian transfer (GIFT). - Cryopreserved (frozen) embryo transfers (FET). - Cryopreservation (freezing) of eggs, embryos, sperm, or reproductive tissue and storage up to 12 months provided by a designated network provider. - Pre-implantation genetic screening (PGT-A/PGS) provided by a designated network provider. - Charges associated with your care when you receive a donor egg or embryo in a donor IVF cycle.
 These services include culture and fertilization of the egg from the donor and transfer of the embryo into you. - Charges associated with your care when using a gestational carrier including egg retrieval and culture and fertilization of your eggs that will be transferred into a gestational carrier.
 Services for the gestational carrier, including transfer of the embryo into the carrier, are not covered.
-(See exclusions, below.) - Oral and injectable prescription drugs used: - To stimulate the ovaries - Primarily for treating the underlying cause of infertility
+(See exclusions, below.)

 ART covered services include a dollar limit.
-Your schedule of benefits will tell you the limit that applies to your plan.
+Your schedule of benefits will tell you the limit that apply to your plan.